agoldst/dfrtopics/README.md

 # dfr-analysis

 Bits and pieces to help analyze the data available from JSTOR's Data for Research (DfR) service.
 Skews to my needs as a literary scholar and digital-humanist-in-progress.
 Skews to my amateurishness as a programmer.
-Use at your own risk.
+Very much in-progress, hacked together, catch-as-catch-can, I am not an expert, I am not a lawyer, etc., etc., etc. Use and share freely, at your own risk.

 ## combine_citations